 Before applying for a mortgage, consider some of these common missteps and avoidable oversights that could prolong the application review, and even get you declined by a lender.

-Lew Sichelman of Realtor.com also says that many consumers confuse pre-qualification with pre-approval.
-In the case of the former, a lender is only making a guesstimate into how much for a mortgage loan you may be allowed to borrow; in the latter, you’ve been approved based on the facts of your financial history — what you can afford comes down to hard numbers, not estimates.
-Overlook these differences and you may need to start the application process from square one.
+Lew Sichelman of Realtor.com also said that many consumers confuse prequalification with preapproval.
+In the case of the former, a lender is only making a guesstimate into how large a mortgage loan you might qualify for; in the latter, you’ve been approved based on the facts of your financial history — what you can afford comes down to hard numbers, not estimates.
+Overlook these differences and you might need to start the application process from square one.

 Indirectly shifting around your credit, like opening or closing a credit card, can also hurt both your FICO score and mortgage application because it skews your credit utilization ratio.
 The same goes for simply applying for new credit along with your mortgage application.